kparc/kcc/README.md

 # k crash course

-a gentle introduction to k language is not here.
+a gentle introduction to k9 language is elsewhere.

 **[genesis](#genesis)**